 Humanity has a broken relationship with God, leaving us often feeling like God is either angry with us, doesn’t care, or doesn’t even exist.
-The Gospel is the good news that God has repaired this broken relationship in Jesus Christ.
-The Gospel is the comforting and joyous news that we have a caring God who favors us, forgives us freely on account of Christ, responds to our prayers, and gives us the assurance of eternal life.
+The Gospel is the comforting and joyous news that nothing can separate us from the love of God in Christ Jesus (Romans 8:38-9).

 Law and Gospel